 4. The participation fee in the amount of the early registration fee.

-When applying for the allowance, the student must submit:
+When applying for the scholarship, the student must submit:

 - An application for reimbursement of the costs;